It’s one of the toughest parts of teaching math.

 You can use Prodigy to simplify math content differentiation.
 You’ll deliver specific in-game problems to each student — or distinct student groups — in three quick steps!

-1. Go to your in-account Planner tool
+1. Go to your in-account Assessments tool

 Visit the Prodigy website and click Login in the top-right corner.